PowerShell/Community-Blog/Posts/2021/03/Caps-lock-ToUpper.md

 ```

 This matters because the `System.String` .NET class has a very useful method, **ToUpper()**.
-The **ToUpper()** method converts the string to all upper case and returns a new, all upper-case, string.
+The **ToUpper()** method converts the string to all upper case and returns a new, all upper case, string.
 So to convert the string you entered and stored in **$Answer**, you use the **ToUpper()** method like this:

 ```powershell-console